 (Alice Greczyn) Wren - Gnome Druid

 (Erika) Lala - Pixie Ranger

 Matt Mercer is the DM.
 The group has been searching for a lost city in the jungles of Chult.
 The heroes are out of provisions, and need to go back to town.
 To start with, Kava has not met the group and is not with them.

 Lizardfolk lead them to a small fishing village.
 The group signs on to a fishing boat.
-It is operated by Captain Logan, half-orc with a sly grin and his 17-year old sidekick, 1st Mate Finny.
+It is operated by Captain Logan, a half-orc with a sly grin and his 17-year old sidekick, the first mate Finny.